apache_beam.io.textio module

 Changed in version 1.4.0: Zstandard support.

-Character to break file into lines.
+Character used to denote a line break.
 Only valid with C parser.

 When quotechar is specified and quoting is not QUOTE_NONE, indicate whether or not to interpret two consecutive quotechar elements INSIDE a field as a single quotechar element.